Anomalous and Topological Hall Effects with Phase-Space Berry Curvatures: Electric, Thermal, and Thermoelectric Transport in Magnets: Transport coefficients

 \section{Transport coefficients}

 We now discuss various aspects of our results.
 First, we discuss the general relations between various transport coefficients that are well known in the theory of metals.
 We show that these continue to remain valid in the presence of momentum and real space Berry curvatures.
-Second, we relate our results for the electrical and thermoelectric conductivities, which are the natural quantities to compute theoretically, to the resistivity, and the Seebeck and Nernst coefficients, which are the natural quantities that experimentalists measures.
+Second, we relate our results for the electrical and thermoelectric conductivities, which are the natural quantities to compute theoretically, to the resistivity, and the Seebeck and Nernst coefficients, which are the natural quantities that experimentalists measure.
+Using these relations, the complete set of thermoelectric susceptibilities can be determined from the electrical conductivity itself.
+In Appendix \ref{hallC} we calculate the chemical potential (or density) dependence of the electrical Hall conductivity for nearest neighbor interactions on the square lattice and highlight these relationships.

 \textbf{Kelvin, Mott, and Wiedemann-Franz relations:} We discuss here some general relations between the electrical, thermal, and thermoelectric transport coefficients that can be seen from our results.
 First, Onsager reciprocity mandates that the Kelvin relation $\te{\beta}=T_0\te{\alpha}$ be obeyed between the electrothermal and thermoelectric tensors defined in eq.~\eqref{transport matrix}.
 It is straightforward to check that this relation is indeed obeyed in our calculations.